barteljan/VISPER/README.md

 The second one is the [Wireframe](#wireframe) a powerful router component, which defines a defined workflow for creating, presenting and navigation between ViewControllers.

-The main component responsible for the interactor layer is the [Redux](#visper-redux) Object which provides a complete Redux-Architecture to manage state and state transitions in your app.
+The last main component is the [Redux](#visper-redux) Object which lives in the interactor layer and provides a complete Redux-Architecture to manage your appstate and it's transition.

 ---------------------------------------------------------------------------------------------------------
 - [VISPER](#visper)